Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/world.rst

 Update All To Frame
    Update cache to current frame.

-If you haven’t saved the blend-file, the cache is created in memory, so save your file first or the cache may be lost.
+If you have not saved the blend-file, the cache is created in memory, so save your file first or the cache may be lost.